What is a dual diagnosis treatment program?

 As part of an assessment, a mental health professional will consider your history and explore which developed first – symptoms of depression, anxiety or psychosis – or experimentation with alcohol, marijuana, or other drugs.
 They will also ask about any periods of sobriety you’ve had in the past and how that affected, or did not affect, your psychiatric symptoms.
 When you stopped drinking for six months, did you feel less depressed or more depressed?
 When you stopped smoking marijuana, did you still hear voices that no one else could hear?

 Other aspects of an assessment will evaluate the severity of both the substance use and the psychiatric symptoms.
 Some addiction treatment programs may offer programming that would be sufficient for someone with less severe psychiatric symptoms.
 Likewise, some dual diagnosis treatment programs may not be able to support a patient who needs to detox from severe or prolonged substance use.
-Some substances – like opiates, heroine, or methamphetamine – require specific medical treatment for detoxification that likely is not available in a dual diagnosis program.
+Some substances – like opioids, alcohol, heroin, or benzodiazepines – require specific medical treatment for detoxification that may not be available in a dual diagnosis program.

 The most important first step if you need treatment is to get treatment.
 If, after beginning treatment, you and your treatment team determine that a different type of program would be better for you, you can make adjustments.
 Taking the first step is critical.
 If a person is willing to enter a treatment program, family and friends should help connect them with services as soon as possible.

 Many patients complete a short-term addiction treatment program and then enroll in a dual diagnosis program to sustain and continue their recovery.
-Sometimes addiction treatment is required prior to entering a dual diagnosis program if detox is needed or if the patient is not yet able to participate in group and individual therapeutic work due to withdrawal symptoms.
+Sometimes addiction treatment is required prior to entering a dual diagnosis program if detox is needed or if the patient is not able to establish a period of abstinence from substances.

 Do I need dual diagnosis treatment if I recreationally use alcohol or marijuana?